coderofgames/Matrix/ReadMe.txt

 12) implemented QR algorithm for finding real eigen-values.
 13) the QR procedure is working well for real valued solutions and especially symmetric matrices
-14) implemented good contigious memory model
+14) the QR procedure solved for the complex number pairs
 15) There are now constructors for various static initializer types (see examples at top for information, the max is a 6x6 matrix)

 TODO: use a C++ 11 style static initializer

-TODO: Improve solution to complex case ...
 I believe the problem matrix
 http://mathfaculty.fullerton.edu/mathews/n2003/hessenberg/HessenbergMod/Links/HessenbergMod_lnk_9.html
-is almost solved, however the computation of the real part in the complex pair is a hack (using the calculation from http://www.math.harvard.edu/archive/21b_fall_04/exhibits/2dmatrices/index.html on the sub matrix caused indeterminate numbers to appear)
+is solved, however I need to investigate some snag cases.